skycoin/viscript/notes/im_bits.md

-Benjamin: but we need to be using inheritance
+CorpusC: but we need to be using inheritance

 HaltingState: we have api standard interface abd library to import. could also use some type of inheritance but api thing is better